Hereford Medical Group

 Have you met with the Patient Participation Group since the merger?

-- We are meeting with the PPG on the 30th January 2019 at Hereford Rowing Club.
-If you would like to join the PPG please email firstname.lastname@example.org for the attention of Bethany Wright.
+- We most recently met with our PPG on the 10th April and will be meeting with them again on the 10th July at Hereford Rowing Club.
+If you would like to join the PPG please email firstname.lastname@example.org for the attention of Bethany Wright

 Any questions or views?